spencerwooo/cartoonize-images/README.md

 ## Usage

 1. Open `main.m` in MATLAB
-2. Configure settings in line 4-5, with your own local image, or your IP camera's video stream url
+2. Configure settings in line 4-5, with your own local image, or your IP camera's video stream url

 ```matlab
 % % % % % % % % % % % % % % % % % % % % % % % % %